Lin Chong: Death

-After the amnesty, the Liangshan heroes are sent to fight the Liao invaders and put down the rebel forces of Tian Hu, Wang Qing, and Fang La in Song territory.
-Lin Chong makes significant contributions in the series of campaigns.
-Just when the missions are all over, Lin Chong is stricken by paralysis.
-He dies six months later under the care of Wu Song in Liuhe Temple in Hangzhou, where Lu Zhishen had died six months earlier.
+Song Jiang's dream comes true when Emperor Huizong grants the outlaws amnesty and sends them on campaigns against Liao invaders and rebel forces within Song territory.
+Lin Chong participates in the campaigns and distinguishes himself in battle by defeating enemy warriors.
+Just when the campaigns are over, Lin Chong is suddenly stricken with paralysis.
+He dies six months later under Wu Song's care at Liuhe Pagoda in Hangzhou, where his sworn brother Lu Zhishen had died half a year earlier.